 For each instance of your application, there's a statistics page that displays information such as its running time and memory usage.
-See "The Instance Statistics Page" (page 104) for more information on this page.
+See "The Instance Statistics Page" (page 102) for more information on this page.
 If you want to prevent outside agents from gaining access to the instance statistics page, you can set a password in the Instance Settings section of the instance configuration page.
-Add the following to the Additional Arguments property: -WOStatisticsPassword password.
-Figure 6-16 shows an example where the WOStatisticsPassword argument has been added to the Additional Arguments field.
+Add the following to the Additional Arguments property: -WOStatisticsPassword argument has been added to the Additional Arguments field.